EmanuelTabian/rideshare-copilot/README.md

    yarn install
    ```

-3. **Set Up Backend URL Environment variable**:
+3. **Set Up Backend URL Environment Variable**:

-   - Set up the **Rideshare Copilot Backend** app.
+   - Ensure the **Rideshare Copilot Backend** app is set up and running.
 The repository can be found [here](https://github.com/EmanuelTabian/rideshare-copilot-backend).
-   - Start a development server:
+   - Start the backend development server:
      ```bash
      python manage.py runserver
      ```
    - Create a `.env` file in the root directory and add the necessary **backend URL** variable.
-Refer to the `.env.example` file.
+Refer to the `.env.example` file for guidance.
      ```bash
-     VITE_RIDEBACKEND_DEV_URL=http://localhost:example-port/api
+     VITE_RIDEBACKEND_DEV_URL=http://localhost:<backend-port>/api
      ```

 4. **Run the Application**: